-A: For most women, postpartum recovery is uneventful, but it is a period of recovery, nonetheless.
+For most postpartum women, recovery is uneventful, but it is a period of recovery, nonetheless.
 The body and all its systems are returning to prepregnancy “normal.”
 Women experience this time differently, so it is important to follow the advice of your health care provider for follow-up and instructions, as well as trust yourself to know when something is just not right.
-The most common problems after delivery are infections, excessive bleeding, venous thromboembolism (forming abnormal clots in blood vessels), high blood pressure problems and mood disorders.
+The most common problems after delivery are infections, excessive bleeding and postpartum hemorrhage, venous thromboembolism (forming abnormal clots in blood vessels), high blood pressure problems and mood disorders.

-Infections can occur after vaginal or cesarean delivery and may involve any area with stitches (such as a cesarean incision or a vaginal laceration) or the uterus itself.
+Infections can occur after vaginal birth or cesarean delivery and may involve any area with stitches (such as a C-section incision or a vaginal laceration) or the uterus itself.
 Other systems may also be at higher risk of infection due to pregnancy-related changes and the individual circumstances of the delivery.
-The red flags for infection include fever, new onset of pain in a surgical site, and redness or pus where there are stitches.
+The risk factors for infection include fever, new onset of pain in a surgical site, and redness or pus where there are stitches.

 The final area of concern is postpartum mood disorders.
 Most women have “baby blues” to some degree, and this generally resolves over the first few weeks.
-Both postpartum depression and postpartum psychosis are more serious and have risks for both mother and child.
-The usual symptoms of depression may be seen, but thoughts of harming yourself or your child also should be evaluated urgently.
+Both postpartum depression and postpartum psychosis are more serious and have risks for both mother and her new baby.
+The usual symptoms of depression may be seen, but thoughts of harming yourself or your child also should be evaluated urgently in postpartum care.

 I always advise patients to trust that they know their bodies best.
-If you really feel something isn’t right, seek medical help.
+If you really feel something isn’t right, seek medical help for your well-being.
 It may turn out to be all right and a normal part of the process, or it may be the only sign of some of these problems.

-—Karoline Puder, MD, chief of obstetric services at Detroit Medical Center’s Hutzel Women’s Hospital
+—Karoline Puder, MD, chief of obstetric services at Detroit Medical Center Hutzel Women’s Hospital